UplandsDynamic/simple-stock-management/README.md

 ### Brief installation instructions

-- First, clone the repository to your filesystem.
+- First, clone the repository to your file system.

 - Ensure you have access to a current version of PostgreSQL (either locally installed, or remote).

 - Ensure gunicorn is installed on your system.

 - Create a system user under which to run the application (e.g. `django`).
-Recursively change ownership of the application directory and all its subdirectories to that user, then switch to operate as that user.
+Recursively change ownership of the application directory and all its sub directories to that user, then switch to operate as that user.

 - Change into the application's root directory.